INTERESTED IN JOINING DCCOS?

 • Public concert performance opportunities

-• Access to quality rehearsal facilities at affordable, pre-negotiated rates
+• Access to quality rehearsal facilities at affordable rates

 • Discounts on quarterly, casual chamber music open houses to meet and play with fellow musicians